What are capacity building grants for nonprofit organizations?

 Be diligent in communicating, measure, and deliver on specific capacity improvements.

 Grants For Contracts with External Providers

 Grants in this category provide a nonprofit leadership development opportunity.
-Either through a training series of one on one engagement with an organization.
+Either through a training series of one on one engagement with an organizational current and future leaders.

 Peer Learning – Communities of Practice

 Grantees often learn better in peer groups, especially around leadership or governance topics.
 Foundations understand this.

 The grant award is an opportunity to enhance learning and potentially multiply the investment across multiple organizations or programs.

 Collaboration awards reflect opportunities around an area of common interest.

 You may find multiple foundations sharing the cost to address capacity-building challenges, shared issues, or problems.
 The result ends up benefiting many organizations where the opportunity exists.